itamar-sh/Mathematical-Logic/README.md

 # Mathematical-Logic-for-Programming-_Course_67501
-Via code we infer and prove any mathematical problem.
+Via code we can infer and prove any mathematical problem.

 ## Propositions
 We declare Formula, Operator, InferenceRule, Proof.